davepacheco/manatee/docs/migrate-1-to-2.md

 After the primary is reprovisioned:

 1. Take note of the current topology.
-1. Disable all manatee-sitters in the shard.
+1. Disable all manatee-sitters in the cluster.
 1. Delete the state object (as above)
 1. Roll back the primary.
 1. Roll back the sync.
 1. Roll back the async.

-## One-node shard upgrade
+## One-node cluster upgrade

 1. Reprovision the primary
 2. Backfill the cluster state: `primary$ manatee-adm state-backfill`

-## Two-node shard upgrade
+## Two-node cluster upgrade

 1. Reprovision the sync
 2. Backfill the cluster state: `sync$ manatee-adm state-backfill`